netdata/netdata/exporting/README.md

 ## Configuration

-Here are the configruation blocks for every supported connector.
+Here are the configuration blocks for every supported connector.
 Your current `exporting.conf` file may look a little different.

 You can configure each connector individually using the available [options](#options).
 The